• Skip to primary navigation

 • MRI—shows signs of soft tissue and spinal disease well

-The information your vet obtains from talking to you, the orthopedic and physical exams, and any other tests is critical to the diagnosis and treatment of many lameness-causing diseases.
-Dogs can’t “talk” to their veterinarian.
-So the vet must rely on the evidence he or she gathers to best treat the source of the pain.
+The information your vet obtains from talking with you, the orthopedic and physical exams, and any other tests is critical to the diagnosis and treatment of many lameness-causing diseases.

-Beagle mix being cuddled by his female owner while lying on the couch, photo
+Beagle mix being cuddled by his female owner while lying on the couch

 Exercise restriction and pain medications are two options your vet may recommend for your dog’s lameness.

 Keep in mind, if your dog is limping, your dog IS in pain.
-Animals can have extremely high pain tolerances and the signs your dog is in pain can be subtle.
-Dogs will often be limping as a sign of pain but not necessarily crying out in pain.
-And just because your dog is still eating, drinking, walking, and playing does not mean he or she isn’t hurting.
-It is very important to help manage your limping dog’s pain.
+Animals can have extremely high pain tolerances, and the signs your dog is in pain can be subtle.
+Dogs will often be limping as a sign of pain, but not necessarily crying out in pain.
+Just because your dog is still eating, drinking, walking, and playing does not mean he or she isn’t hurting!

 Non-steroidal anti-inflammatory drugs (NSAIDs)

-Your vet will likely prescribe a nonsteroidal anti-inflammatory drug (NSAID) that you should give as directed.
+Your vet may prescribe a nonsteroidal anti-inflammatory drug (NSAID) such as carprofen for dogs.
 These medications are highly effective at reducing pain and inflammation, which is why they are often the first choice for dogs who are limping.
-However, they aren’t right for every dog.
-Your vet will decide if NSAIDs would be safe for your dog based on the bloodwork and other factors.

 Other pain medications

-Some veterinarians will also recommend combining other medications such as tramadol for dogs, amantadine for dogs, or gabapentin for dogs with an NSAID to provide extra pain relief.
-Or, in dogs who can’t take NSAIDs, the vet may recommend some of those medications instead of NSAIDs.
-Again, do not give your dog any medications that were not specifically prescribed to him or her by the veterinarian for this particular problem.
+Some veterinarians will also recommend combining other medications, such as tramadol for dogs, amantadine for dogs, or gabapentin for dogs, with an NSAID to provide extra pain relief.

 Cold therapy